 Nicaragua is the 2nd poorest country in the Western hemisphere.
 For the over 40,000 people who live in Masatepe, food insecurity is a very visible reality, and children can be the most vulnerable.
-In the community’s 17 preschools/early childhood centers there are over 800 kids who are at high risk of not getting sufficient protein for their development.
+In the community there are over 1,000 preschool age kids who are at high risk of not getting sufficient protein for their development.

 Looking Back At 2017